Near Perry in Wyoming County, New York — The American Northeast (Mid-Atlantic)

 3. Early Wyoming County History.
 Mary Jemison, who was called by the Senecas simply "the white woman," was a resident of the Genesee Valley for seventy-two years, fifty-two of which were lived at Gardeau Flats, near the town of Castile, Wyoming.
 Captured by the Indians in 1755, she was adopted by two Seneca women, and later married a Delaware.
 In 1779, she came to live on the Flats, called in the Seneca, "Kautam," or in the English, "Gardeau."
 She died in 1833 at the age of ninety or ninety-one.
 In the treaty made by the Senecas with Robert Morris in 1797, they reserved for Mary Jemison a tract of 17,927 acres.
 Upon this tract she lived with her descendants until 1816.
 (Submitted on June 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on June 18, 2018.
-This page originally submitted on June 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 56 times since then.
+It was originally submitted on June 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 129 times since then and 27 times this year.
 Photos: 1, 2. submitted on June 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.